maryammsd/Mole/README.md

 01-05 23:53:25.748  4858  4858 E ACRA    : 	at java.lang.reflect.Method.invoke(Native Method)
 ````

-Once the fuzzing is finished, one can search for the existence of a crash in the collected files with the script `scripts/check.sh`.
+Once the fuzzing is finished, the script `scripts/check.sh` can be used to search for a crash in the collected files.
 This script accepts the directory path where the folders of fuzzing outputs are stored.
+The log files of the fuzzing tools used in our research (Monkey, Ape, Stoat, and FastBot2) are all available in this [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mamt_connect_ust_hk/EcaM0uwNAjRNtKaLtpFjnfYBkfwTmy_vVWtYNpp0AnvNFA?e=9SDDAF).
+In these files, you can find information about the events generated in the fuzzing process for different runs in our evaluation phase.